chef/chef-web-docs/content/cookbook_repo.md

 ## Working with Cookbooks

-Use the following knife subcommands to create, install, and/or download cookbooks.
+Use the following commands to create, install, and/or download cookbooks.

 ### Create